gbeltrao/squidex-docs/04-guides/08-custom-rule-actions.md

 ## Step 2: Frontend code

-The frontend code must be written in Angular, but even if you have no experience with angular you can copy and paste all parts from other actions.
+The frontend code must be written in angular, but you do not have to learn it, you can just copy and paste all essential parts from other actions.
 You do not have to read the full documentation but it might be helpful to read the guide about forms: https://angular.io/guide/reactive-forms

 We have to create an angular component to define the form for our action.

 ![New Angular files](../images/04/08/02-ts-files.png "New Angular files")

-We create three files for the component (typescript), the styles (sass) and the template (html).
+We create three files: The component (typescript), the styles (sass) and the template (html).

 ### Step 2.1.
 Create the component